-Here are five steps to reduce your financial clutter that we often share with clients:
+Here are the five steps often suggests to reduce financial clutter:

 #1: Decide what to keep